Network-Sec/NoTaker/README.md

-# Memoria Stream - Developer Guide
+# NoTaker - Developer Guide

 ## Overview

-Memoria Stream is a local-first, powerful note-taking application designed for developers, writers, and thinkers.
+NoTaker is a local-first, powerful note-taking application designed for developers, writers, and thinkers.
 It combines a free-form daily stream with structured notebooks, task management, and bookmarking to create a comprehensive personal knowledge base.

 This guide provides instructions for developers to set up the project and outlines the path to building the full desktop application using Electron and SQLite.